verhas/javageci/REFERENCE.md

 run the test again with the already modified sources then the test should run fine.

-This structure has some constraints that we have to accept as a trade deal for the advantages the tool provides:
+This structure has some constraints that we have to accept for the advantages the tool provides:

 * Generators should generate exactly the same code if they are executed on the same source and classes.
 This is usually not a strong requirement, code generators do not tend to generate random source.
-Some code generators may want to insert time stamps as comment in the code: it should not.
+Some code generators may want to insert timestamps as comment in the code: it should not.

 * The generated code becomes part of the source and are not compile